 Each deck is made up of 78 cards, twenty-two major arcana and fifty-six minor arcana.
 Each have different meanings that you’ll want to work on familiarizing yourself with.
 Having a book of the meanings handy when first starting out is a great way to do this.
 Spend some time imparting your energy into your deck by playing with it and handling it.
 Shuffle the cards, put them in order… it doesn’t matter what you do with them, just spend time holding and playing with them so that they absorb your energy and become a part of you.

 Set up some tarot routines, such as picking a card a day to look at.
 This can be just to work on learning the meanings, or on building a connection to the cards by looking for information on what kind of day to expect ahead.
 If you choose to do a single card reading at the beginning of your day, work on building your intuition with it.
 What does the card make you feel?
 What thoughts do you pick up about it?
-Records these in a journal so that you can begin to develop your intuition for the different cards.
+Record these in a journal so that you can begin to develop your intuition for the different cards.
+We go over some helpful tips on recording a tarot journal on this part of the website.

 Getting Started Reading The Spread